 To enable the model coverage colored diagram display:

-Select Display coverage results using model coloring.
+On the Results pane of the Configuration Parameters dialog box, select Display coverage results using model coloring.
 This is the default setting.

 After you have enabled the coverage coloring, simulate your model.
 In the model, you can see at a glance which objects received full, partial, or no coverage.